Attend Colorado Mountain College as an International Student

 After determining that you are ready to apply as an international student to CMC, please complete the following:

-- After completing the CMC application, you must log back in to your application portal to provide the necessary additional documentation that will be listed.
+- After submitting your CMC admissions application, you must log back in to your application to provide the necessary documentation that will be listed under your Admissions Checklist.

 - Check your email often.